Chevy Bolt Charger Blinking Red Light (SOLVED)

 Regularly inspect your charger for any signs of damage or wear.
 A monthly check can help you catch potential issues early.

-5. What should I do if my Chevy Bolt charger keeps showing the red fault light even after troubleshooting?
+5. What should I do if my Chevy Bolt charger keeps showing the red fault light?

 If the red fault light persists, contact a professional technician or your Chevrolet dealer for further diagnosis and repair.